mallikarjun2014/advanced-driver-assistance-system/README.md

 # Installation and Usage
 To run the Driver Drowsiness Detection System on your local machine, follow these steps:

-Clone the repository: git clone https://github.com/your-username/your-repo.git Install the required dependencies: pip install -r requirements.txt Download the trained model from the provided link and place it in the appropriate directory.
+1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+2. Install the required dependencies: `pip install -r requirements.txt`
+3. Download the trained model from the provided link and place it in the appropriate directory.
-Run the main script: python drowsiness detection.py
+4. Run the main script: `python main.py`
 # Contribution Guidelines
 Contributions are welcome!
 If you would like to contribute to this project, please adhere to the following guidelines:

-Fork the repository and create a new branch for your feature or bug fix.
+- Fork the repository and create a new branch for your feature or bug fix.
-Make your changes while ensuring proper code formatting.
+- Make your changes while ensuring proper code formatting.
-Submit a pull request, detailing your modifications and their significance.
+- Submit a pull request, detailing your modifications and their significance.
 # License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code in accordance with the terms of this license.